Artificial Intelligence and Machine Learning

 4. Image & Video Recognition

-Advances in deep learning (a subset of machine learning) have stimulated rapid progress in image & video recognition techniques over the past few years.
+Advances in deep learning problem statements and algorithms have stimulated rapid progress in image & video recognition techniques over the past few years.
 They are used for multiple areas, including object detection, face recognition, text detection, visual search, logo and landmark detection, and image composition.

 Since machines are good at processing images, Machine Learning algorithms can train Deep Learning frameworks to recognize and classify images in the dataset with much more accuracy than humans.